-The jeweler worked diligently but a pleasure trip?
-Will you teach the animals to read and write?
-You will not last long enough to open up one of your precious books!
-Well, it makes no difference to us."
+And rule over the fish of the sea and The jeweler worked diligently but a pleasure trip?
+Will you teach the anwhen the appointed df.te arrived he imals to read and write?
+You will not pleted the order.
+The Sultan was fu- your precious books!
+Well, it makes no